Dark Matter

 Now I’m not alone

-Since she ohose me
+Since she chose me

 Every night I thank the lucky stars above me